-During the first quarter of 2014, the Committee granted stock options, RSUs and PSUs pursuant to LTIP and granted stock options pursuant to TSOP.
+During the first and second quarters of 2015, the Committee granted stock options, RSUs and PSUs pursuant to LTIP and granted stock options pursuant to TSOP.
 Receipt of an award under LTIP was made contingent upon the awardee's execution of a non-compete agreement, and all awards under LTIP were made subject to forfeiture in the event the awardee "engages in competing employment" for a period of time following retirement.